wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 ##### 3 Punishment for grave breaches of Conventions or First Protocol

-*   (1) Any person who in New Zealand or elsewhere commits, or aids or abets or procures the commission by another person of, a grave breach of any of the Conventions or of the [First Protocol][21] is guilty of an indictable offence.
+*   (1) Any person who in New Zealand or elsewhere commits, or aids or abets or procures the commission by another person of, a grave breach of any of the Conventions or of the [First Protocol][21] is guilty of an offence.

     (2) For the purposes of this section---